Contact: Daniel Hamilton Email: email@example.com

 The report informs members of new and updated items of significance to the Board (including relevant aspects of the Council’s Forward Plan of Key Decisions).

-Members considered a report from the Executive Director – Corporate, Customer and Community Services which provided an overview of the Board’s business and opportunities for further scrutiny.
+Members considered a report which provided an overview of the Board’s business and opportunities for further scrutiny which included a summary of the main activity relating to the Board since they last met:

 DATE OF NEXT MEETING

-The next meeting of the Scrutiny Advisory Board – Children and Young People is due to take place 4 December 2020 via Microsoft Teams.
+The next meeting of the Scrutiny Advisory Board – Children and Young People is due to take place on 17 June 2021.